 In case you wish to start using hormonal contraceptives you will fill in birth control form at the Self online services.
 We will contact you after you have filled in the form.
 You can also contact us by phone or SelfChat.

 You can renew your contraceptive prescription online through the MyKanta-services.
 Read the instructions on how to request a renewal for your prescription.

 When you request a prescription renewal, fill in the form on requesting a contraceptive prescription renewal at the Self-services.
 We will contact you after you have submitted the form.

 Sexually transmitted diseases (STDs)

 You will receive advise related to sexually transmitted diseases through the need for treatment assessment conducted either by phone or SelfChat.
 If necessary, refer you for an appointment.
 A free of charge home test kit is also available for chlamydia and gonorrhea.

 Other sexual health matters and guidance

 Public health nurses and general practitioners will advise and help you in matters or problems relating to sexuality and sexual health.
 They can also refer you to other healthcare services if necessary.
-If necessary, remote consultations with a sex counsellor and sex therapist are also available.
+If necessary, remote consultations with a sex counsellor are also available.